yassinelazreg/bachelorThesis/ReadMe.txt

 -> Accordingly, for each voice 10 different speech samples with different speaking rates (5 files) and different pitches (5 files) were generated.

-Note: The files have been converted to video files so that they can be embedded in the questionnaire.
-(Audio files cannot be embedded in Google forms and other survey tools).

-Note: A controlQuestion file was generated as a control question for the survey.
-It contains following sentence: "For this question, please select rating 1 for all attributes.".
+Note: two additional speech samples for the control questions were generated.
+The first one contains: "For this question, please select rating 1 for all attributes.". and the second: "For this question, please select rating 4 for all attributes."